turbot/steampipe-plugin-code/docs/index.md

 connection "code" {
   plugin = "code"

-  # Allows user to check for a list of custom patterns to check.
+  # You may specify list of custom patterns for scanning secrets.
   # custom_patterns = ["test", "(?m)[0-9a-z]{32}-us[0-9]{1,2}"]
 }
 ```